 Our school supports a number of very worthwhile charities.
 Our children help to raise money to support the most vulnerable in our society and those who are less fortunate than ourselves.
-At St. Mary Magdalen’s we all believe in being a helpful friend to others, especially during the ‘Year of Mercy’ where ‘love underserved’ is our key focus.
+At St. Mary Magdalen’s we all believe in being a helpful friend to others, where ‘love underserved’ is our mission.

 Charities supported by our school are:

 Young Minds – This was our official charity for 2020.
 YoungMinds would like to see a world where no young person feels alone with their mental health, and gets the mental health support they need, when they need it, no matter what.

 CAFOD – the official aid agency of the catholic church – bringing hope and compassion to poor communities and standing side by side with them to end poverty and injustice.

 Grace House children’s charity– supports children and young people across the North East, with complex disabilities, health needs and life limiting conditions.